deeztek/Hermes-Secure-Email-Gateway/docs/general/nextcloud-talk-hpb-deployment.md

-# Deploying Nextcloud Talk + High-Performance Backend for Hermes SEG
+# Nextcloud Talk and the High-Performance Backend

 Operator guide.
 Turns the Nextcloud that ships with Hermes SEG into a self-hosted team chat, calls, and meetings platform by enabling **Nextcloud Talk** and